1.3.15 Provisions and contingent liabilities

 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
 The Company is not exposed to significant foreign currency risk as at the respective reporting dates.

-Hi) Price Risk
+iii) Price Risk

-The Company is mainly exposed to the price risk due to its investment in debt mutual funds.
+The Company is mainly exposed to the price risk due to its investment in mutual funds.
 The price risk arises due to uncertainties about the future market values of these investments.

 C. Credit Risk